The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 **Q: Can I use these for commercial training?**
 A: Yes, CC BY 4.0 allows commercial use with attribution.

-**Q: What's the difference between linkage and LD?** ✨
+**Q: Do I need all modules or can I pick and choose?** ✨
-A: That's exactly what Module 3 explains!
-Linkage = physical location, LD = statistical association.
+A: Pick what you need!
+Modules 1-2 for mapping, Modules 3-5 for population genetics.

-**Q: Do the interactive sliders work in both Binder and Colab?** ✨
+**Q: Is Module 5A suitable for undergraduates?** ✨
 A: Yes!
-They work in both environments.
-Colab is usually faster to load.
+It's designed with three levels (9th grade → BSc → MSc/Research).

 ---